Looking for ways to organize kids’ clothes?

 Wondering how to organize kids’ clothes so that there is enough room for everything, especially if siblings share a room?

-Here are fabulous tips on how to set up kids’ closets & dressers so they can help put away their clothes AND get dressed in the morning.
+Here are fabulous tips on how to set up kids’ closets and dressers.
+This setup will help them put away their clothes.
+And it will also make it easier for them to get dressed in the morning.

 How to have 3 kids share one room and not go (too) crazy.

-Several years ago, my mother-in-law’s dementia was such that she could no longer safely live on her own and moved in with us.
+Several years ago, my mother-in-law’s dementia was such that she could no longer safely live on her own.
+So we moved her in with us.
 We were living in a 3-bedroom rental at the time.
-In order for grandma to have her own room, my 2 girls and son (ages 12, 10, and 7) all had to share 1 small bedroom that had 1 small closet.
+Grandma needed her own room.
+As a result, my 2 girls and son (ages 12, 10, and 7) all had to share 1 small bedroom.
+And it had 1 small closet.
 Oh, and did I mention the guinea pig?
 He shared that room, too…

 That was a challenge to say the least.